 Exploring the forces that alter the fluid rhythm and tides of the craniosacral system

 He started to look at the interior of the brain and its physical structures.
-He was looking for a simple engineering solution, as this was the tenets of the osteopathic idea: structure governs function.
+He was looking for a simple engineering solution, as this was the tenet of the osteopathic idea: structure governs function.
 He started looking closely at the dural mechanism known as the tentorium and the falx cerebri and falx cerebelli.
-These four sickle-shaped membranes partially bifurcated the brain vertically, and also held the brain horizontally within the posterior aspect of the skull, holding aloft the cerebrum from the bellow shaped cerebelli below.
+These four sickle-shaped membranes partially bifurcated the brain vertically, and also held the brain horizontally within the posterior aspect of the skull, holding aloft the cerebrum from the bellow-shaped cerebellum below.
 He named these membranes the RTM or reciprocal tension membrane.
-He postulated that these supportive and rather inelastic structures held a potent tension between the bones and the contents (of the cranium) and had an intrinsic tendency towards movement, when an alteration occurred in the vertical and horizontal dimensions.
+He postulated that these supportive and rather inelastic structures held a potent tension between the bones and the contents (of the cranium) and had an intrinsic tendency towards movement when an alteration occurred in the vertical and horizontal dimensions.
 This change of shape initiated very minute bony changes which the sutures, still patent, allowed.

 The engine for this, he supposed, was an inherent motility within the brain itself, motored from a rhythmic partial emptying and filling of the fluid-filled (cerebrospinal fluid or CSF) ventricles deep within both hemispheres and the central core of the brain itself.
 He began to study and palpate this fluid energetic system and in doing so, created a very profound hypothesis that became known as the philosophy of osteopathy in the cranial field.

-He understood from his extensive self testing—he would tie a home-made tourniquet-like apparatus to his head to restrict sutural movements—that the inherent movement of the ventricles, brain and dura had a direct affect on the wellbeing of the physiological processes of the body.
-He further suggested that the whole body had a reciprocal structural relationship with the head, and that minute alterations of the skull would, in turn, directly alter fascial and muscular components all along the torso, abdomen and down through the extremities.
-These in turn would alter the pathway of the central, peripheral and autonomic nervous systems and the subsequent delivery systems for blood and lymph.
+He understood from his extensive self-testing—he would tie a homemade tourniquet-like apparatus to his head to restrict sutural movements—that the inherent movement of the ventricles, brain, and dura had a direct effect on the wellbeing of the physiological processes of the body.
+He further suggested that the whole body had a reciprocal structural relationship with the head and that minute alterations of the skull would, in turn, directly alter fascial and muscular components all along the torso, abdomen, and down through the extremities.
+These in turn would alter the pathway of the central, peripheral, and autonomic nervous systems and the subsequent delivery systems for blood and lymph.
 He would take his mentor’s (Andrew Taylor Stills DO) aphorism ‘the artery rules supreme’ and he began to note that a deranged vascular supply and drainage appeared to be the root of local or systemic illness.

 An engineering approach

-This same principle can be applied in any part of the body: the bones of the head, the RTM, joints and structures of the body, organs.
-Extrinsic or exogenous forces that had been applied to the structures—physical traumas, etc.—are eased into normality by finding the vectors and fulcra which brought the errant structure from ease and balance to distorted imbalance, where the structural integrity of tissues must adapt to find some sort of norm.
-In the still point the forces dissipate, and the structure eases, first into an exaggerated state of imbalance and then to return into ease and normalcy.
+This same principle can be applied in any part of the body: the bones of the head, the RTM, joints, and structures of the body, and organs.
+Extrinsic or exogenous forces that had been applied to the structures—physical traumas, etc.—are eased into normality by finding the vectors and fulcra that brought the errant structure from ease and balance to distorted imbalance, where the structural integrity of tissues must adapt to find some sort of norm.
+In the still point, the forces dissipate, and the structure eases, first into an exaggerated state of imbalance and then to return to ease and normalcy.

 Osteopathy in the cranial field